-At this time, the Summon service does not support Referring URL for remotely authenticating users into your library's subscribed content, but Support is required for configuration.
+The Summon service supports Referring URL for remotely authenticating users into your library's subscribed content, but Support is required for configuration.

 If there is no method of remote authentication configured in your library's Summon service or in your library's systems, then remote users of Summon will be directed to vendors' login pages instead of accessing their subscription content when they click Index-Enhanced Direct Links, because the vendors will not recognize that the user is affiliated with your organization.
 Also, the authentication banner should be removed or customized to serve as a custom link if desired.

 - Last Edited Date: 20-Feb-2014